intel-analytics/ipex-llm/python/llm/example/NPU/llama.cpp/README.md

 ## 3. Run `simple`

-With built `simple`, you can run the quantized model
+With built `simple`, you can run the GGUF model

 ```cmd
 # Run simple text completion